-We still do not know exactly how harmful microplastics are to marine life.
-But a growing number of studies show that these particles potentially worsen reproduction and survival of many marine animals.

-Current knowledge - and the risk of permanent damage to the ecosystem - justifies robust political measures in order to cut the flow of microplastics to the marine environment.
+However, we still do not know exactly how harmful the plastic particles are to marine life.
+But the risk of permanent damage to the ecosystem justifies political measures in order to cut the flow of microplastics to the marine environment.

 Today, plastics are found in all oceans around the world, and most of this plastic is not biodegradable.
 It is estimated that all conventional plastics that have ended up in the oceans remain there, and will do so for hundreds of years, maybe even longer.

-Sources of microplastic particles (smaller than 5 millimetres)

-include the washing of synthetic fabrics, car tyre wear and tear, artificial turf, anti-fouling paint, cosmetics, and many others.
+Sources of microplastic particles (smaller than 5 millimetres) include the washing of synthetic fabrics, car tyre wear and tear, artificial turf, anti-fouling paint, cosmetics, and many others.
 Together with land-based plastic debris, these particles reach the marine environment by storm water, wastewater, rivers, and air.
-Once in the water, large items of plastic break down into microplastics as the result of sunlight and mechanical wear and tear.
+Once in the water, large items of plastic fragment into microplastics as the result of sunlight and mechanical wear and tear.